 Vincent Van Gogh is probably one of the most famous Impressionist painters of all time.
 He was actually Dutch and moved to France right in the middle of the exciting Impressionist movement.
-This painting of the Starry Night was painted when he had moved to Arles in Southern France in 1888.
+Starry Night was painted when he moved to Arles in Southern France in 1888.

 3. Luncheon Grass

 This unorthodox painting shot Manet into the spotlight in 1863 with the shocking figure of a nude woman, sitting with men having a picnic in the forest.
-Nude women was nothing new since the beginning of time in paintings, but they were always portrayed as a divinity (think of the Greek Aphrodite) and not as a regular woman.
+Nude women were nothing new, but they had always been portrayed as a divine God (think of the Greek Aphrodite) and not as a regular woman.

-The painting is huge in scale ( 81.9 inches x 104 inches).
-When you first look at it, it definitely makes a strong impression on you whether that is a positive or negative one.
-In essence, we can think Manet for pushing the envelope and pushing Modern French painting into a newfound freedom and reinvention of pictorial space.
+The painting is huge in scale—81.9 by 104 inches.
+When you first look at it, it definitely makes a strong impression on you—positive or negative.
+In essence, we can thank Manet for pushing the envelope and pushing Modern French painting into a newfound freedom and reinvention of pictorial space.

-This is one of Renoir’s most famous paintings and easily considered a masterpiece of early Impressionism.
-There is plenty going on in this painting, but your eyes move back and forth with ease as the vibrant colors make it a painting that is extremely easy to explore.
+This is one of Renoir’s most famous paintings and easily a masterpiece of early Impressionism.
+There’s plenty going on in this painting, but your eyes move back and forth with ease as the vibrant colors make it extremely easy to explore.

 The Moulin de la Galette was one of many windmills at the Butte de Montmartre.
-On Sundays people would gather to dance and eat their famous cakes as is being portrayed in the painting above.
-Entrance for women was free (nothing has changed!) and supposedly even women with looser morals would frequent the open air dancing.
+On Sundays, people would gather to dance and eat their famous cakes, which you see in the painting above.
+Entrance for women was free (nothing has changed!) and, supposedly, even women with “looser morals” would frequent the open-air dancing.

-By far one of the most famous paintings in the museum, the stunning simplicity of the painting makes it easy to take in the entire painting.
-Cezanne would have most certainly have been influenced by another painting called- Card Players- that was painted by the Nain Brothers and was on display in Aix where he resided in the late 19th century.
+By far one of the most famous paintings in the museum, its stunning simplicity makes it easy to take in the entire painting.
+Cezanne would most certainly have been influenced by another painting, Card Players, painted by the Nain Brothers, which was on display in Aix where he resided in the late 19th century.

 When you look at the painting, you can see that the central focal point is the bottle between the two players.
-The tavern where they are sitting could have been anywhere in the city of Paris, but it definitely looks like a middle class establishment.
-The table is bare and simple and both players are focused on their hands and what their next move will be.
+The tavern where they’re sitting could have been anywhere in the city of Paris, but it definitely looks like a middle-class establishment.
+The table is bare and simple.
+Both players are focused on their hands and what their next move will be.

-The card players is actually a series of 5 paintings with this one at the Musée d’Orsay being one of the most bare-boned.
-Due to the amount of paintings on this subject, many question if it symbolizes here the artist himself with his Father and trying to get acceptance from his father for his painting overall.
+The Card Players is actually a series of five paintings with this one at the Musée d’Orsay being one of the most bare-boned.
+Due to the number of paintings on this subject, many question whether it symbolizes the artist himself with his father, trying to get his father’s acceptance for his painting overall.